Jesdah/Viking_weekend/README.md

 ### The Footer.
-![Screenshot of the stone footer with icons to social media and contact information](/assets/images/stone-footer.png) the footer is placed at the bottom of the page with a background of stone and it is identical on all pages.
-In the footer we find contact information for the person in charge of the event as well as four links to social media.
+![Screenshot of the stone footer with icons to social media and contact information](/assets/images/stone-footer.png)
+* The footer is placed at the bottom of the page with a background of stone and it is identical on all pages.
+* In the footer we find contact information for the person in charge of the event as well as four links to social media.
+* The footer is responsive on all devices

 ### Events.
 ![Screenshot of a vikingship in a lake](/assets/images/adventure-image.png)